-As a graduate, you do not need a ticket; however all guests, including infants and small children, must have a ticket.
+You do not need a ticket as a graduate.
+However, all guests, including infants and small children, must have a ticket.
 You will be requested to reserve the number of tickets that you are requesting for both ceremonies.
-The Office of Academic and Student Affairs (ASA) will have tickets for both the campuswide Commencement ceremony and the Veterinary Medicine Convocation ceremony.
+The Office of Academic and Student Affairs (ASA) will have tickets for both the campuswide commencement ceremony and the college convocation ceremony.
 Each guest will be required to present a ticket at the door for entry.
-There is no limit to the number of tickets per graduate for the Convocation ceremony.
-Ticket information for the campuswide Commencement ceremony is still being finalized.
+There is no limit to the number of tickets per graduate for the college convocation ceremony.
+Ticket information for the campuswide commencement ceremony is still being finalized.

-There are three different ways of choosing someone to hood you for the Veterinary Medicine Convocation:
+There are three different ways of choosing someone to hood you for the college convocation ceremony:

-- We will have the Class of 2017 vote for five faculty members by majority.
-If you have no preference for who is going to hood you, one of those will be assigned to you.
+- The class will vote for five faculty members by majority.
+If you have no preference for who is going to hood you, one of the five faculty members will be assigned to you.
 If you want to choose one of these faculty members, please let ASA know as soon as possible.

-- You can ask a faculty member of the College of Veterinary Medicine or University of Illinois to hood you.
-You must fill out the Hooder Information form which can be found on your class website.
+- You may ask a faculty member of the College of Veterinary Medicine or University of Illinois to hood you.
+You must fill out the Hooder Information form which can be found on your class website homepage.

-- You may ask someone outside the college to do your hooding.
+- You may ask an immediate family member to hood you.
 The only requirement is that they must have earned a doctoral degree, whether it is a DVM, MD, DDS, PhD, JD, or EdD.
-Outside hooders can be family members, mentors, colleagues, spouses or significant others that ALREADY HAVE THEIR TERMINAL DEGREE.
+Outside hooders must have ALREADY HAVE THEIR TERMINAL DEGREE.
 You must fill out the Outside (Non UIUC faculty) Hooder Information form found here.

 Can my mom and dad hood me?

-If they both hold earned doctorates, under certain circumstances, we will agree to let two people hood the graduate at the Veterinary Medicine Convocation ceremony.
-Please make sure to contact the ASA office to request if you can have two hooders.
+If they both have earned doctorates, under certain circumstances, we will agree to let two people hood the graduate at the Veterinary Medicine Convocation Ceremony.
+Please contact the ASA office to request two hooders.
 Approval is considered on a case by case basis.

 It is your responsibility to inform the ASA office that you have asked a faculty member or someone outside the college to hood you by returning the hooder form.
 If you do not submit this form, your hooder will not receive a letter which gives specifics of his/her role and information on how to order their regalia.

-If your hooder is not a member of the Illinois faculty they will be required to order their academic regalia online here.
+If your hooder is not a faculty member of the University they will be required to order their academic regalia online here.
 Your hooder can pick up and pay for their regalia rental or you can pick up and pay for it when you pick up your own.
-Payments can be paid with cash or check (no credit cards).
+Payments can be paid with cash or credit cards.
+No checks.

-Approved regalia must be worn by all participants in the college Convocation and campuswide Commencement ceremony.
+Approved regalia must be worn by all participants in the campus-wide commencement and college convocation ceremonies.
 Herff Jones is the supplier of rental regalia for the ceremonies.

-Online: Graduates may order rental academic attire online at Herff Jones from January 9 through April 13 until 10:00 p.m.
+Online: Graduates may order rental academic attire online at Herff Jones from dates to be determined until 10:59 p.m.
 CT.
-(Note: When the clock strikes 10:01 p.m., the website will automatically shut down.)
+(Note: When the clock strikes 10:59 p.m., the website will automatically shut down.)